Backup

 MethodEffectCostDrawbacks

 Connect your Mac to an external drive and regularly back up all files to it.
 This gives you a snapshot of how all your files as of the backup date.
 External drives cost about $100 for 2TB.
 You have to have the drive connected in order to back up data or retrieve it.
-You have to actually do the backups.
+You have to actually do the backups, by hand or with a tool you set up.
 Doing the backups may take hours if there is a lot of data.
+The drive could be lost, damaged, or stolen.

-Connect your Mac to the Internet and back your files up to "the cloud."
-As files change, copies are sent to offsite storage.
-You don't have to do anything.
-Inexpensive: see below.
+Connect your Mac to the Internet and back your files up to some other Cloud backup service, e.g. Google Drive, Amazon Web Services, etc. Once you set up periodic backup, as files change, copies are sent to offsite storage.
+You have to manually back up files, or install a program that will automatically back your files up.
+Depends: see below.
 You have to be connected to the Internet in order to back up data: may take bandwidth and time.
+You have to set up the backup service and arrange to do backups.
 (Your cloud storage will have copies of your secrets.)

 Connect your Mac to a CD drive and burn copies of data to it.
 (I do this for photo storage.
 I have a big box of CD-R and DVD-R discs of photos.)
 Do this when you want a long-lived archive.
 CD/DVD drive around $100; writeable discs are cheap.
-Takes time to do the backup.
+You have to remember to burn the discs, and to take the time to do it.

 macOS can sync information from your computer to your AppleID's iCloud account.
 It gives you 5GB of free storage, and you can buy more. iCloud can store copies of the files in your Desktop and Documents folders, as well as your iTunes music and Photos pictures, mail, calendar, contacts, Safari bookmarks, and documents written by Apple Pages.
 You can log into iCloud on the Web.